 Outside of Trump International Hotel in D.C., Carmel Delshad of member station WAMU spoke with protester Josiah Case.

 "I wasn't politically active up until this point, and I really regret that," Case said.
 "So I just feel like now I've got to do something, even if that's just show the rest of the world that there are Americans who aren't OK with this."

 In Seattle, crowds gathered downtown, carrying signs that read, "Fight Racism" and "Not My President."
 One of the speakers called on protesters to "stand together and fight like hell."

-In Los Angeles on Wednesday night, thousands of protesters took to the streets, with some shutting down traffic on the 101 Freeway as they chanted "Not my president" and "Respect all women," the Los Angeles Times reports.
+In Los Angeles on Wednesday night, protesters took to the streets, with some shutting down traffic on the 101 Freeway as they chanted "Not my president" and "Respect all women," the Los Angeles Times reports.

 An effigy of Trump was burned at that protest, The Associated Press reports:

 "Flames lit up the night sky in California cities Wednesday as thousands of protesters burned a giant papier-mache Trump head in Los Angeles. ...
 Los Angeles demonstrators also beat a Trump piñata and sprayed the Los Angeles Times building and news vans with anti-Trump profanity.
 One protester outside LA City Hall read a sign that simply said 'this is very bad.' "